Ken Hancock

-Kenneth Paul Hancock (born 25 November 1937) is an English former football goalkeeper.
-He is the younger brother of Ray Hancock.
+Kenneth Paul Hancock (25 November 1937 – 27 April 2025) was an English footballer who played as a goalkeeper.
+He was the younger brother of Ray Hancock, who also played as a goalkeeper.

-He made 442 league appearances in a 15-year career in the Football League.
+Hancock made 442 league appearances in a 15-year career in the Football League.
 He began his professional career at Port Vale in December 1958.
-He helped the club to win the Fourth Division title in 1958–59, and remained the club's first choice goalkeeper until he was sold on to Ipswich Town for a £10,000 fee in December 1964.
+He helped the club to win the Fourth Division title in 1958–59 and remained the club's first-choice goalkeeper until he was sold to Ipswich Town for a £10,000 fee in December 1964.
 He kept goal as the club won the Second Division title in 1967–68.
-He was sold on to Tottenham Hotspur for £7,000 in March 1969.
-He moved on to Bury in July 1971, and later played Northern Premier League football for Stafford Rangers and Northwich Victoria.
-He later briefly managed non-league Leek Town.
+He was sold to Tottenham Hotspur for £7,000 in March 1969.
+He moved on to Bury in July 1971 and later played Northern Premier League football for Stafford Rangers and Northwich Victoria.
+He later briefly managed non-League club Leek Town.